 For the Top Layer:

-- Mix all the rice flour, tapioca flour and desiccated coconut in a large bowl, whisk and mix well.
+- Mix all the rice flour, tapioca starch and desiccated coconut in a large bowl, whisk and mix well.

 - Then add in all the coconut milk, agave syrup, vanilla extract, water and salt.
 Whisk all the ingredients together until well combined.